The relationship between patient and the team providing medical care is based on trust.

 Data Protection Registration

 The practice is registered with the Information Commissioner, who holds a description of the data collected and retained by the practice.
 Our nominated Data Controller is Dr Neil Houston.
 All information is held, retained and destroyed in accordance with NHS guidelines.

 Access to your medical records

 Under the Data Protection Act 1998, you are also entitled to access your clinical records or any other personal information held about you.
-If you require access your request in writing should be sent to the Practice Manager who will contact you to arrange a convenient time.
-There is a charge for access to medical records.
+If you require access you will be required to complete a form which is available at reception.
+Please complete this form and hand it in to reception for the attention of the Practice Manager who will contact you to arrange a convenient time for you to view your records.
+The same form should be used if you wish a copy of your records.
+There is a charge for access to, and copying of, medical records.